Michael Karickhoff

 Michael Karickhoff (born July 1, 1956) is an American politician and member of the Indiana House of Representatives, representing the 30th District since 2010.
 Prior to his election to the state legislature, Karickhoff, a member of the Republican Party, was a Kokomo, Indiana Councilman.
 He was endorsed and recruited by Governor Mitch Daniels to run for Representative in the 2010 Indiana elections.
+He is not seeking reelection in 2026.